-The SlopeAlerts page lets you establish however many rules you like, based on any of the conditions available, to get real time alerts during the trading day about “events” that happen to the equity or cryptocurrency symbols you specify.
+The SlopeAlerts page lets you establish however many rules you like, based on any of the conditions available, to get real time alerts during the trading day about “events” that happen to the equity, FOREX, or cryptocurrency symbols you specify.
 It is available exclusively to Gold and Platinum members.

 If you would like to upgrade your membership to have access, please click here.

 Most traders like to know when a given financial instrument goes above or below a certain price, but you can access many other criteria besides just price.
 You can even use drawn objects as the basis for alerts by way of the chart-based alerts feature.

 The first step is to enter a stock or crypto symbol (It will automatically load whatever symbol you are looking at to save you the trouble of typing it, although you can change it to anything):